What is FLL Junior ?

 It is never too early to discover STEM (science, technology, engeneering, mathematics)!

 FIRST® LEGO® League Junior was created by an initiative of the American foundation FIRST (For Inspiration and Recognition of Science and Technology) and LEGO and has been developed to bring children from six to ten years to the STEM theme.
-The children will be introduced to the children by the colorful bricks they already know.
+The children will be introduced to the topics by the colorful bricks they already know.

 Team & Coach